General Questions [top]

 How do I get a library card? [top]

 Library cards are issued from the Main Desk.
-You must show proof of residency and fill out a registration card.
+You must show proof of residency.
 See the Get a Library Card page for more.

 Does it cost anything to get a library card? [top]